Consequences of Not Filing Annual Return

 Penalty

-Period of Delay Amount of Penalty
+Period of Delay Penalty Charge

-Upto 15 days (sections 93,139 and 157) 1X of normal fee
+Upto 15 days (sections 93,139 and 157) 1X of the normal fee

-More than 15 days and upto 30 days (Sections 93, 139 and 157) and upto 30 days in remaining forms.
+More than 15 days and up to 30 days (Sections 93, 139 and 157) and up to 30 days in remaining forms.
 2X of normal fee

-More than 30 days and upto 60 days 4X of normal fee
+More than 30 days and up to 60 days 4X of normal fee

 Delay beyond 270 days The second proviso to sub-section (1) of section 403 of the Act may be referred.
 (Rs.100 per day penalty after 270 days)

-The penalty for not filing a companies annual return (Form MGT-7 and Form AOC-4) is set to be increased to Rs.200 per day.
+The penalty for not filing a company’s annual return (Form MGT-7 and Form AOC-4) is set to be increased to Rs.200 per day.
 Thus, for a company that files its annual return 9 months after its due date, the penalty would be Rs.54,000 compared to a penalty of Rs.4800 applicable now.

 Know more about 2018 penalty for not filing company annual or IT return.